chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 for each the raw `X` values. `sqrt` means `sqrt(X)` (this is not common).
 For layers produced by Seurat's normalization or SCTransform functions, the correct choice is usually `log1p`.

+**Note**: If a layer is not specified in the `fixup_gene_symbols` section, then it will not be carried over into the curated object.
+If no layers are specified in `fixup_gene_symbols` or if `fixup_gene_symbols` is not included the `config.yaml` file at all, then all layers will be carried over into the curated object.

 <br/>